Nature does not hurry, yet everything is accomplished.— Attributed to Lao Tzu

 Leveraging Nature’s Diversity: The Clearest Sign of Ownership Density

 Here again, the corollary to cities is clear—a single platform with diverse neighborhoods, interest-based communities, and unique offerings serving both basic and luxury needs.
-Entertainment is a clear example of a vertical that is further fragmenting along use-case and user-type dynamics.
-Within the broader category shift from linear TV to online streaming, the high growth reality TV segment is now being served by a creative renaissance across multiple short-, medium-, and long-form video platforms.
-And the content itself is fragmenting across UGC (user generated content), PUGC (professional UGC), and professional creators who are further fragmenting to serve segments of female and male users within hyper-niche interest-based categories through a gradation from entertainment to informational videos.
+Entertainment is a clear example of a vertical that is further fragmenting along with use-case and user-type dynamics.
+Within the broader category shift from linear TV to online streaming, the high-growth reality TV segment is now being served by a creative renaissance across multiple short-, medium-, and long-form video platforms.
+And the content itself is fragmenting across UGC (user-generated content), PUGC (professional UGC), and professional creators who are further fragmenting to serve segments of female and male users within hyper-niche interest-based categories through a gradation from entertainment to informational videos.

 Salesforce and Microsoft appear to be strengthening their ownership density, both through learning from one another and by proficiently copying younger competitors’ open platforms that are easier to implement and integrate.

 Furthest along in ownership density are the naturally open social and information “advertising” platforms, with each deepening and broadening its social, entertainment, and commercial services.

 We believe it is no surprise that nature inspires (and, in the long term, demands) corporate ecosystems to compete and collaborate with each other to serve the diverse, creative needs of consumers and creators.
 This corporate evolution is a natural outcome of the truth of human diversity.
 Furthermore, this evolution is consistent with the decay and reformulation of many traditional institutions, as chronicled by the World Values Survey, in favor of more open systems that celebrate our natural differences and inspire positive self-expression.